africlimate-research/AfriClimateAI-Community/README.md

 ## Mission

-Africlimate AI is dedicated to harnessing the power of Artificial Intelligence to address climate change challenges specific to the African continent.
+AfriClimate AI is dedicated to harnessing the power of Artificial Intelligence to address climate change challenges specific to the African continent.
 Our mission is to create a vibrant community of students, researchers, and professionals who collaborate, innovate, and drive forward the application of AI in climate change mitigation and adaptation strategies.

 ## Guiding Principles